Welcome to TC West Senior High School! Below are a few things you may want to know as you begin your high school journey with us here at West.

 - Review the student handbook

-- Review your course schedule (course adds & drops can be processed through your child's counselor until September 12th).
-Remember that Advisory only meets on Wednesday.
+- Review your course schedule (course adds & drops can be processed through your child's counselor until September 13th).

 - Always bring and carry your student ID card at school